DjangoCRM/info/docs/features/analytics-app-features.md

 ### Access and Permissions

 By default, company executives, sales managers, and CRM administrators have access to the analytical reports.
 Permissions can be adjusted to align with organizational roles and requirements.
 All statistics and summaries are view-only, providing transparency without the risk of unintended changes.
-With an intuitive interface and easy-to-navigate sections, the Analytics app allows you to explore reports and data pertinent to your organization.
+With an intuitive interface and easy-to-navigate sections, the CRM analytical tools allows you to explore reports and data pertinent to your organization.

 ---

 ## The Benefits of Data-Driven Decisions

 Organizations that use data-driven decision making have a much better chance of acquiring new and retaining existing customers and are generally more profitable.
 This enhances competitive advantage by allowing companies to anticipate market changes, identify new trends, and respond proactively, ensuring they stay ahead of the competition.
 Increased operational efficiency, achieved through the automation of data analysis and process optimization, reduction of manual tasks, and optimization of resource allocation, further contributes to this advantage.
-Leveraging the Django CRM Analytics application translates directly into tangible business benefits, enabling organizations to move beyond intuition to evidence-based strategies.
+Leveraging the CRM Analytics application translates directly into tangible business benefits, enabling organizations to move beyond intuition to evidence-based strategies.